nandekonst/userdocs/README.md

 * Perform CRUD operations on your datasets
 * Make relations between datasets
 * Use Authentication mechanism
+* Use the Javascript SDK browser-side
-* Use SDK to authenticate and communicate with your datasets
+* Use the Javascript SDK server-side

 [Get Started](get-started.md)